-Staff recommends approval with conditions of the Preliminary Plan Amendment 12002079B to convert the private educational institutional use from office campus to 203,891 square feet of private school on an existing lot.
-All site development elements shown on the latest electronic version of the Preliminary Plan Amendment as of the date of this Staff Report submitted via ePlans to the M-NCPPC are required except as modified by the following conditions.
-The following Condition Nos.
-1, 10, 11, 12 supersede the previous conditions, and Conditions Nos.
-13 through 21 are in addition to all other conditions, which remain in full force and effect:
+NOW, THEREFORE, BE IT RESOLVED that the Planning Board APPROVES Preliminary Plan Amendment No. 12002079B to convert the previously approved private educational institutional office campus to 203,891 square feet of private school use for up to 700 students subject to the following modified Condition Nos.
+1, 10, 11, and 12, which replace and supersede the previous conditions, and Conditions Nos.
+13 through 21 which are in addition to all other conditions, which remain in full force and effect: